KCerveny/KCerveny.github.io/_projects/laser-work/pinecone-lamp.md

 ## Pinecone Encounter

 During a study abroad trip to Denmark in college, my girlfriend Barna and I went to visit the Lego House in Billund.
 On our way back to Copenhagen we stopped at a cafe in Odense for a bite.
-Once entering, we noticed that the cieling was dotted with these whimsical pinecone chaneliers.
+Once entering, we noticed that the ceiling was dotted with these whimsical pinecone chandelier .
 They were extraordinary.
 Fun, modern, while still feeling cozy, the design was just _so Danish_.
 And I had to have one just like it.

 <div class="row">
     <div class="col-sm-6 mt-3 mt-md-0">